-- · each of our directors; - each of our named executive officers; - · all of our directors and executive officers as a group; and - · each stockholder known by us to beneficially own more than five percent of our common stock.
+- each of our directors; - each of our named executive officers; - all of our directors and executive officers as a group; and - each stockholder known by us to beneficially own more than five percent of our common stock.

 The number of common shares "beneficially owned" by each stockholder is determined under rules issued by the SEC regarding the beneficial ownership of securities.
 This information is not necessarily indicative of beneficial ownership for any other purpose.
 Under these rules, beneficial ownership of common stock includes (1) any shares as to which the person or entity has sole or shared voting power or investment power and (2) any shares as to which the person or entity has the right to acquire beneficial ownership within 60 days after December 31, 2011, including any shares that could be purchased by the exercise of options or warrants on or within 60 days after December 31, 2011.
 Each stockholder's percentage ownership prior to this offering is based on 3,904,320 shares of our common stock outstanding as of December 31, 2011 plus the number of shares of common stock that may be acquired by such stockholder upon exercise of options or warrants that are exercisable on or within 60 days after December 31, 2011.
-Each stockholder's percentage ownership after this offering is based on 11,404,320 shares of our common stock being outstanding after this offering, which assumes that 7,500,000 shares of our common stock are issued in this offering, plus the number of shares of common stock that may be acquired by such stockholder upon exercise of options or warrants that are exercisable within 60 days after December 31, 2011.
+Each stockholder on or within 60 days after December 31, 2011.
+Each stockholder upon exercise of options or warrants that are exercisable on or within 60 days after December 31, 2011.
+Each stockholder of up to 10,500,000 shares of our common stock being outstanding after this offering, which reflects the issuance of up to 10,500,000 shares of our common stock in this offering, plus the number of shares of common stock that may be acquired by such stockholder upon exercise of options or warrants that are exercise of options or warrants that are exercise of options or warrants that are exercise of our common stock being outstanding after this offering, which reflects the issuance of up to 10,500,000 shares of our common stock in this offering, plus the number of shares of common stock that may be acquired by such stockholder upon exercise of options or warrants that are exercisable within 60 days after December 31, 2011.